 One of the biggest concerns for those facing redundancy is financial difficulties.
 It’s important to take stock of your finances and create a budget that can help you manage your expenses until you secure a new job.

+It can feel like a lonely time, but help is available.
 Look into government support options that might be available to you, such as Universal Credit or Jobseeker’s Allowance.
+Don’t assume that you won’t be eligible.

 If you have a partner, consider discussing your finances together and creating a joint plan.
-Being proactive about your finances can help alleviate some of the stress and anxiety associated with redundancy.
+Don’t bury your head in the sand when it comes to your finances.
+Getting ahead of any potential issues could help to alleviate some of the stress and anxiety associated with redundancy.

 The job market can be competitive, but there are still opportunities out there waiting for you.
 Stay positive and open to new possibilities.